cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 }
 ```

+In this example we write text to the CICS TSQ using the `TSQ` method `writeString()` and then either commit or rollback the transaction.
+If the text contains the word 'rollback' we throw an Unchecked `RuntimeException` to force rollback, otherwise the transaction is committed.

+> Note: By default the Spring framework transaction infrastructure only marks a transaction for rollback if it detects an unchecked exception.
+JCICS exceptions, such as a `CICSConditionException` are checked.
+In order to rollback for all exceptions (including the CICS checked exceptions) we can override the default behaviour with an explicit setting on the annotation as shown: `@Transactional(rollbackFor=Exception.class)`.

-To use the SpringTransactional class we need to update our TransactionController.java with a new method to 'autowire' in an instance of the SpringTransactional class and then to drive it in response to a web request.
-Cut and paste this into your 'TransactionController.java' class.
+To use our `SpringTransactional` class we need to update our `TransactionController.java` with a new method to *autowire* in an instance of the `SpringTransactional` class and then to drive it in response to a web request.
+Add the following code into your `TransactionController.java` class which will map requests to the `/transactionalCommit` URL to the `SpringTransactional` method `writeTSQ()`.

 ```java
     @Autowired SpringTransactional transactional;